MicrosoftDocs/VBA-Docs/api/Access.TextBox.AllowAutoCorrect.md

 # TextBox.AllowAutoCorrect property (Access)

-You can use the **AllowAutoCorrect** property to specify whether the specified control will automatically correct entries made by the user.
+Use the **AllowAutoCorrect** property to specify whether the specified control will automatically correct entries made by the user.
 Read/write **Boolean**.

 ## Syntax